 Coalition for Changing Hygiene Behavior

-Through the Hygiene and Behaviour Change Coalition project (HBCC) that was funded by FCDO and Unilever, PS Kenya carried out activities that were supporting MOH to combat COVID 19.
+Through the Hygiene and Behaviour Change Coalition (HBCC) project that FCDO and Unilever funded, PS Kenya carried out activities that were supporting MOH to combat COVID 19 virus.
 The activities included:

 1) Supporting MoH to develop and increase reach for the COVID-19 communication campaign dubbed “Komesha Corona Okoa Maisha” (“Stop Corona, Save Lives”) with an emphasis on handwashing, surface hygiene, social distancing, and proper use of masks.